 Healthy people who follow a well-balance, plant-based diet are rather unlikely to need extra doses of manganese from supplements.

-But, if you want to boost your daily manganese intake, you’ll find a wide variety of manganese supplements on iHerb.
+But, if you want to boost your daily manganese intake, you’ll find a wide variety of manganese supplements at unbeatable prices on iHerb.

 Do supplements exceed the maximum safe dose of manganese?